 Any preliminary analysis of a company would be incomplete if it does not address key strategic and operational insights.
-As a job applicant or interview candidate having the knowledge of strategic and operational levers for a company help you differentiate yourself with the rest of the crowd.
+As a job applicant or interview candidate having the knowledge of strategic and operational levers for a company help you differentiate yourself from the rest of the crowd.
 The knowledge demonstrated on operational and strategic levers significantly improves your group discussion contribution and enhances your personal interview performance.

 Please realize that putting together these insights do not need one to employ typical management frameworks like PESTLE, SWOT, Porter’s Five Forces, Ansoff Matrix.
-You can use simple frameworks which are commonly used by the industry and professionals around supply and demand side trends.
+You can use simple frameworks which are commonly used by the industry and professionals around supply and demand-side trends.
 For e.g., please see the slide below

 If your answer to either question is Yes - Check out MBAtrek's Company Analysis offering to leverage this opportunity.